 - Unlicensed users may not transmit over 100 mW.
 Licensed users may transmit up to 250 mW.

 - When the FCC looks at user’s concerns when making decisions as to reallocation, etc., they only take into consideration licensed users.
 As persons in the Entertainment Industry, we have no voice in FCC proceedings unless we hold licenses.

 What happens if I don’t get a license yet continue to use my wireless transmitters?

-Unlicensed operation outside of the two channels allotted for unlicensed wireless operation, may make you liable to be shut down, gear confiscated by the FCC, and fined up to $11,000/per channel (with a fine cap at about $80,000) along with a possible six months in jail.
+Unlicensed operation, or overpowered operation of a TV transmitter, may make you liable to be shut down, gear confiscated by the FCC, and fined up to $11,000/per channel (with a fine cap at about $80,000) along with a possible six months in jail.

-Can I still use my wireless units that operate above 698 MHz (Lectro blocks 27 and higher)?
+Can I still use my wireless units that operate above 608 MHz?

 How much does a Part 74 License cost, and how long does it take?